pwtail/vinyl_prev/README.md

 **Seamless integration**

-*vinyl* doesn't break the existing code of your projects, and can be used as a plug-in.
+*vinyl* doesn't break the existing code of your projects, and can be used as a "plug-in".

 It uses django extensibility features to a bit more extent than the official documentation recommends.
 Indeed, django is pretty
-extensible, which is the result of the need of supporting a lot of database backends as well as supporting multiple databases at once.
+extensible, which is the result of the need to support a lot of database backends as well as multiple databases at once.

 **VinylManager**